Skip to content

 This catches contract violations before code reaches production.

 Rocky manages Databricks Unity Catalog permissions declaratively.
-Define desired grants in rocky.toml and Rocky reconciles them during each rocky run.
+Define desired grants in rocky.toml and Rocky reconciles them during each rocky apply.

 Applied to every managed catalog created by the pipeline: